GlassPane/Mesh/README.md

     *Requires the `mesh.resourcesDir` system property to be set to your output directory (usually `src/main/resources`)*

 - Registry: allows for automatically registering objects via annotations.

+- Multiblock: allows for easy management of Multiblock BlockEntities *Requires `Fabric API` to be loaded*